groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vcf-to-htm.md

         - icon: "far fa-file-VCF"
           title: " About VCF File Format"
           content: |
             VCF (Virtual Card Format) or vCard is a digital file format for storing contact information.
 The format is widely used for data interchange among popular information exchange applications.
-Most operating systems such as Windows and MacOS come with default applications to create and open these files.
+Most operating systems such as Windows and macOS come with default applications to create and open these files.
 A single VCF file can contain contact information for one or multiple contacts.
-A VCF file usually contains information such as contact's name, address, phone number, email, birthday, photographs and audio in addition to a number of other fields.
-Being supported by email clients and services, there is no loss of data during the transfer of contacts via using the vCard format.
-The media type for VCF file format is text/vcard.

           link: "https://docs.fileformat.com/email/vcf/"

     format:
         # format loop
-        - icon: "far fa-file-HTM"
+        - icon: "far fa-file-code"
           title: " About HTM File Format"
           content: |
-            Files with HTM extension represent Hypertext Markup Language for creating web pages for display in web browsers such as Google Chrome, Internet Explorer, Firefox and a number of others.
-It defines the markups for creating static pages to be published on World Wide Web (WWW) for access by others.
-These markups tell the browsers how to display a web page's contents.
-Such pages can contain plain text, images, hyperlinks to other pages, videos and other media information.
-When a web page is published, you can have a look at the markup code behind it by viewing its page source.
-Modern browsers allow to inspect each section of a web page where each sub-division or markup element in the HTM source is elaborated.
+            Files with .htm extension represent Hypertext Markup Language for creating web pages for display in web browsers such as Google Chrome, Internet Explorer, Firefox, and a number of others.

           link: "https://docs.fileformat.com/web/htm/"